CiscoTestAutomation/getting-started/develop-guide/writeblitz/writeblitz.rst

 yang
 ____

-The ``yang`` action is designed to work with differring underlying protocols, but, at the time of this writing, only NETCONF and gNMI are supported.
+The :ref:`yang action` action is designed to work with differring underlying protocols, but, at the time of this writing, only NETCONF and gNMI are supported.
 Changing the connection and protocol determines the message format.